-The Feather River Air Quality Management District has already submitted the RACT analysis to the US EPA in the summer of 2020.
+The District submitted the RACT analysis to the US EPA in the summer of 2020.
 The District worked with CARB on their development of a statewide emission inventory that was submitted to US EPA in the summer of 2020.

-The District staff are preparing a certification of the District's NSR rules to satisfy the CAA requirements and expect to bring this to the Board in June 2021.
+The District Board of Directors adopted a certification of the District's NSR rules to satisfy the CAA requirements in June 2021 and submitted it to the US EPA.

-The remaining SIP elements will be a coordinated effort by the SFNA air districts, in consultation with Sacramento Area Council of Governments (SACOG) and the California Air Resources Board (CARB).
+The remaining SIP elements for the 2015 Ozone NAAQS are due in 2022.
+The SIP elements include an Attainment Plan with modeling demonstrating the area will meet its attainment date, a Reasonable Further Progress Plan, an analysis of Reasonably Available Control Measures and whether adoption of such measures would advance attainment by one year or more, and other elements.
+This will be a coordinated effort by the SFNA air districts, in consultation with Sacramento Area Council of Governments (SACOG) and the California Air Resources Board (CARB).
 Each air district will hold a separate public hearing prior to adoption by their respective Board of Directors.
-After the SFNA air districts adopt and CARB approve the Plan it will be submitted to the USEPA as a revision to the California State Implementation Plan.
+After the SFNA air districts adopt and CARB approve the Plan it will be submitted to the US EPA as a revision to the California State Implementation Plan.